-Michael Spyres was born in Mansfield (Missouri), where he grew up in a family of musicians.
+Michael Spyres was born in Mansfield (Missouri) where he grew up in a family of musicians.
 He began his studies in the U.S.A. and continued them at the Vienna Conservatory.
-He was a Young Artist with Opera Theatre Saint Louis, where he made his main stage operatic debut as Rodolfo in La Bohème.
+He was a Young Artist with Opera Theatre Saint Louis where he made his main stage operatic debut as Rodolfo inLa Bohème.

 Roles in 2010/2011 included Tamino in Liège, the title role in Mazzoni's Antigono in Lisbon, Gianetto in Rossini's La gazza ladra at the Semperoper Dresden, Ramiro in La Cenerentola at the Teatro Comunale di Bologna and Arnold in Rossini's Guillaume Tell at the Caramoor Festival.

-Performances of the 2013/2014 season include concerts of La damnation de Faust with the Utah Symhony Orchestra in Salt Lake City and with Valery Gergiev in London, his debut at Lyric Opera Chicago as Alfred in Die Fledermaus, Gala Concerts at the Opéra Comique in Paris and at the Bad Wildbad Festival, Rossini's Petite Messe Solennelle at the St Denis Festival as well as a new production of Benvenuto Cellini at the English National Opera.
+Performances of the 2013/2014 season include concerts of La damnation de Faust with the Utah Symhony Orchestra in Salt Lake City and with Valery Gergiev and the London Symphony Orchestra in London, his debuts at Lyric Opera Chicago as Alfred in Die Fledermaus and at La Monnaie in Brussels as Arnold in Guillaume Tell, new productions of Benvenuto Cellini at the English National Opera and of Aureliano in Palmira at the Rossini Festival in Pesaro, Gala Concerts at the Opéra Comique in Paris and at the Bad Wildbad Festival and Rossini's La petite messe solennelle at the St Denis Festival.

-Other future performances will lead him to Covent Garden for a new production of Idomeneo, to Amsterdam as Conte di Libenskoff in Il viaggio a Reims, to Paris as Mozart's Mitridate, as Faust in La damnation de Faust to Munich and as Tempo in Händel's Il trionfo del tempo e del disinganno to the Aix-en-Provence Festival.
+Further future engagements will lead him to the Berlioz-Festival in La Côte-Saint-André as Faust in La damnation de Faust, to Bologna as Arnold in Guillaume Tell, to Amsterdam as Conte di Libenskoff in Il viaggio a Reims, to Paris (Théâtre des Champs Elysées) as Mozart's Mitridate and as Tempo in Händel's Il trionfo del tempo e del disinganno to the Aix-en-Provence Festival.